 The delegation of black Americans who have been on a fact-finding mission in Lebanon, left for home on Friday (21 September).

-The delegation of black Americans who have been on a fact-finding mission in Lebanon, left for home on Friday (21 September).
+Background: The delegation of black Americans who have been on a fact-finding mission in Lebanon, left for home on Friday (21 September).
 Members of the committee said that they were "sorely disappointed" at not being able to follow up their talks in Beirut with the Palestine Liberation Organization, by meeting with Israeli leaders as well.

 SYNOPSIS: The eleven-member team from the Southern Christian leadership Conference (SCLC) ended their visit with three and half hour meeting with Palestinian Liberation Organization (PLO) chief, Yasser Arafat.